python/cpython/Doc/using/windows.rst

 Windows function ``SHGetFolderPath`` with ``CSIDL_LOCAL_APPDATA``) and ``py.ini`` in the same directory as the launcher.
-The same .ini files are used for both the 'console' version of the launcher (i.e. py.exe) and for the 'windows' version (i.e. pyw.exe)
+The same .ini files are used for both the 'console' version of the launcher (i.e. py.exe) and for the 'windows' version (i.e. pyw.exe).

-Customization specified in the "application directory" will have precedence over the one next to the executable, so a user, who may not have write access to the .ini file next to the launcher, can override commands in that global .ini file)
+Customization specified in the "application directory" will have precedence over the one next to the executable, so a user, who may not have write access to the .ini file next to the launcher, can override commands in that global .ini file.

 Customizing default Python versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^